100,000 National Guardsmen Mobilized to Deport Immigrants? The Anatomy of a News Cycle

 DHS confirms that the memo reported by AP did exist; but they said it was "never seriously considered" https://t.co/4kB6rLfyCX— Jamie Dupree (@jamiedupree) February 17, 2017

 In other words, the memo was in fact real.
 The full text was available online within about 90 minutes of the original AP tweet.
 It is hardly a skimpy document—it’s full of bullet points, legal citations, and footnotes.
+And it also offered some clarity.
+The clause the AP report referenced involved inviting states to enroll guardsmen in the existing federal 287(g) program that authorizes state law-enforcement officials “to perform the functions of an immigration officer” with respect to “the investigation, apprehension, and detention of aliens.”
+Notably, that would require the governors of individual states to decide whether or how to participate, and it is framed as an expansion of current efforts rather than a dramatic shift in policy.

-Still unresolved is the question of how serious a proposal it may be, or whether it remains under active consideration.
+Still unresolved is the question of how serious a proposal the memorandum may be, or whether it remains under active consideration.
 There are a range of possibilities: It had been considered but rejected as outlandish.
 It’s part of a plan that’s still in drafting.
 Maybe someone asked Kelly what it would take to expel a huge number of immigrants, and this was his back-of-the-envelope calculation.
 This is a question that DHS could have resolved by commenting to the AP before publication.

 Spicer and the Trump administration were quick to dismiss the report as shoddy work, just more example of the “fake news” that the president so enjoys deriding.
 But underneath his denials, there is the uncomfortable fact that DHS confirmed the memo as real.
 The press comes out of this looking bad, too, offering more fodder to critics who are convinced that reporters will go to any length to tear down the Trump administration.
 Yet, again, the memo was real, and the AP sought comment.